andreass0/IDAICE_Plugin_User_Guide/_build/html/_sources/Detailed_Modeling_Guide.md

 ### Shading Elements

-A central element in IDA-ICE is the consideration of shading, as it has a considerable influence on daylight, cooling and heating loads and the indoor climate.
-This is why the plugin has a separate area for this, as you can see in {numref}`Shades-UI`.
+In IDA-ICE, **architectural shading** plays a crucial role in accurately simulating the effects of surrounding structures on daylight availability, cooling and heating loads, and the overall indoor climate.
+This refers specifically to **shading at the building level**—such as protruding roof sections, balconies, overhangs, neighboring buildings, or permanent structural elements.
+The SIMULTAN–IDA-ICE plugin provides a special interface for defining these shading areas (see {numref}`shades-ui`).

 ```{figure} img/Shades-UI.png
 ---